 "We have to find some way to create trust in the police department because for many years they are failures," he said.
 "My brother's name is going to be everywhere, every time.
 He's going to be a legacy in this community for change."

 Suffolk Deputy Police Chief Christopher Bergold said that since Lucero's killing, the police department has worked to improve hate crime awareness training.
-He said all officers are now required to take an eight-hour refresher course on hate crimes annually at the police academy.
+He said all officers are now required to take eight-hour refresher courses on hate crimes annually at the police academy.
 In addition to deploying Spanish-speaking officers in Patchogue and elsewhere, all officers have access to Spanish-language interpreters who are available via cell phones, he said.

 Police also contend they do not ask crime victims about their immigration status.